jsdelivr/globalping-chat-bots/packages/discord/README.md

 DISCORD_TOKEN=
 ```

-Run `pnpm deploy-commands` only once after registering your Discord application.
+Run `pnpm discord:deploy-commands` only once after registering your Discord application.
 This registers the `/globalping` command to Discord globally.
 You do not need to rerun this command unless changes are made to `src/deploy-commands.ts`.

 Once ready, head over to your [app configuration](https://discord.com/developers/applications) and generate an invite URL under the **OAuth2** tab.